harvard-nrg/python-workshop/docs/conditional.md

 3 >= 2
 ```

+These will return a `bool` result.

 ## Boolean operators

-Also referred to as _logical operators_, boolean operators are typically used
+Also referred to as _logical operators_, boolean operators are used to create
-to create conjunctions
+_conjunctions_

 | operator | desription  | logic symbol |
 |----------|-------------|--------------|